 GRWG met in December 2013 to discuss Storage and Handling of Immunobiologics and met one additional time in January 2014.
 The evidence supporting this document is based on expert opinion and arrived at by consensus.
 A presentation of proposed language was made to ACIP in February 2014, and a vote from ACIP approving the language below was made in October 2014.
-Most of the 2011 language was removed because this content is now codified and continually updated in the CDC's Vaccine
+Most of the 2011 language was removed because this content is now codified and continually updated in the CDC's Vaccine www.cdc.gov/vaccines/hcp/admin/storage/toolkit/index.html.

-Storage and Handling Toolkit, available at www.cdc.gov/vaccines/recs/storage/toolkit/default.htm.
 This content included Storage Units, Monitoring Storage Temperature, Vaccine Inventory, and Vaccine Transport.